Rent in advance for tenants

 Advance rent requests should be checked carefully against current official guidance and your tenancy terms.

-• Step 2: Separate deposit rules from advance-rent rules.
+• Separate deposit rules from advance-rent rules.

-• Step 3: Compare requests with official guidance.
+• Compare requests with official guidance.

-• Step 1: Read rent payments and deposits guidance
+• Read rent payments and deposits guidance.

-• Step 2: Read rent in advance topic page
+• Read rent in advance topic page.

 Scenario 1

 You are dealing with advance rent basics and need a practical route through the new framework.
+This example is useful because it shows how the answer often depends on chronology, paperwork, and the exact route being used rather than on a broad assumption or a remembered rule.

 Scenario 2

 Your case sits near the transition date, so you check dates and paperwork first before deciding the next action.
+This example is useful because it shows how the answer often depends on chronology, paperwork, and the exact route being used rather than on a broad assumption or a remembered rule.

 If you are a tenant